Updated June 2026

 How long does caffeine anxiety last?

-Anywhere from 2 to 6 hours, depending on metabolism and dose.
+Anywhere from 2 to 6 hours, depending on your metabolism, dose and sensitivity.

 Can caffeine cause panic attacks?

-In some people, yes — especially if consumed on an empty stomach or in high doses.
+In some people, yes — especially when consumed on an empty stomach, in high doses, or when already stressed or sleep-deprived.

 What helps calm caffeine anxiety fast?